ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      *Fitness app*

      * Conceptualized and designed a dynamic and user-centric online fitness tracking website, leveraging expertise in human-computer interaction principles.
+     * Constructed front-end framework using React and applied HTML and CSS technologies to design an interactive interface.
      * Through meticulous attention to detail spearheaded the refinement of the website's design.
      * Collaborated closely with developers and stakeholders to transform design concepts into functional web pages, ensuring seamless integration of design and functionality.
      * Skillfully gathered and analyzed user feedback to iteratively refine the website's design, resulting in improved user satisfaction and engagement.

  **Sep 2021 - Jan 2022**
  :    **Web designer**<br />
       *food ordering web*